By default, WCS uses the port 8080 to receive Websocket connections and the port 8443 to receive Secure Websocket connections.

 By default, WCS uses simple generated certificates, so in order to make connection successful you should preliminarily access this URL from the browser:

 Insert the actual address of your WCS server in place of 192.168.1.5.

 The browser will display a warning that the security certifixate the WCS server uses is not known to the browser or the OS.
 This is normal, because for the sake of testing a generated certificate is used.
 Depending on the browser used, either continue opening this address or add this address to the list of security exclusions.
 After that, the WCS client certificate will be cached by the browser and all subsequent connections will pass through successfully.

 Self-signed certificates can be used for testing and development only, because otherwise your users would have to perform a procedure of confirming the unknown certificate prior to connecting.

 Production requires SSL certificates issued by an authorized certification center.
 Such certificates are usually paid and you can purchase them for a domain or a subdomain.
 Certificates must be imported to the key store wss.jks.
 See the Settings section.

 You can import an SSL certificate using the WCS web interface as follows:

 1. Obtain an SSL certificate from your SSL provider.

-2. Open the web interface of WCS with by default user admin (password admin).
+2. Open the web interface of WCS.
 Select "Security" in the upper menu, then the "Certificates" submenu: